-But how low should I get, you ask.
+But how low should I go?
 The right amount of lowness is when your legs stand in a quarter squat — at least.

 There’s nothing like getting a good push unless your feet stay bent enough.
 When you are low enough, your feet behave like a pair of powerful springs.
 They’re like springs that give you tons of power when they try to straighten up a bit.

 Staying low doesn’t feel natural, though.
 But as you practice, you’ll become stronger.
 And the stronger you get, the less you’ll need that tired advice, stay low.